 A good application for a distinguished scholarship often requires planning, multiple drafts, and consultation with advisors.
 The work is definitely worth it.
 Distinguished scholarships are robust awards and they represent a significant accomplishment for recipients.
 Note: most distinguished scholarships require US citizenship.

-Faculty Advisor Will Johnson will be in Global Scholars Hall room 104 from 4-6pm every Tuesday of fall term.
+Global Scholars Hall room 104 from 4-6pm every Monday of winter term.

-Walk-ins welcome, or email email@example.com to set an appointment.
+Walk-ins welcome, or email email@example.com to set up an appointment.

 Distinguished Scholarships for Studying Abroad